PythWare/Gokonworks/README.md

 # Update

-Gokonworks is being updated for a new modding workflow.
-The game can read loose files.
-So, Gokonworks will soon stop using Mod Creator/Mod Manager infavor of exe patching to make the game load loose file mods.
+Gokonworks is updated with support for executable patching and loose file mod support.

 # Gokonworks Info